zeromq/cljzmq/README.md

 Copyright © 2013 UserEvents, Inc.

-Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL).
-For details see the files COPYING and COPYING.LESSER included with the ØMQ distribution.
+This is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.